grct/stocksToChart/README.md

 ## About The Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->
-This project is inspired by the work assigned for the DW2022.<br>
+This project is INSPIRED by the work assigned for the DW2022, `stocksToChart` is a MODIFIED version.<br>
-This is NOT the originally assigned work<br>
 The objective is the realization of a program that satisfies the requests of a hypothetical client.<br>